A Guide to Remote Internships

 Documenting Your Success

-A letter of recommendation can help students once they enter the workforce and begin applying for jobs.
+A letter of recommendation can help you once you enter the workforce and begin applying for jobs.

 💡 Quick Tip: It’s a good idea to understand the pros and cons of private student loans and federal student loans before committing to them.